wp-plugins/atomic-reach-audience-engager/readme.txt

 = How do I improve my score?
 How do I know what to edit? =

 After your content is analyzed, the results box will indicate the strengths and weaknesses of your post.
 The plugin will provide suggestions to help you through the optimization process.
-Improving these weak areas will improve your content’s quality and increase your score.
+Improving these weak areas will improve your contentâ€™s quality and increase your score.

-=  I’ve made the changes based on the analysis, now what? =
+=  Iâ€™ve made the changes based on the analysis, now what? =

 You can rescore your content by clicking the Save Draft button and your new assessment will be provided within seconds.
-You can do this as often as you like until you’re happy with your assessment.
+You can do this as often as you like until youâ€™re happy with your assessment.

 = I still need help, who should I talk to? =
 Feel free to [email us](http://www.atomicreach.com/contact-us/) anytime.